Corporate Governance

 Principle 13: The Board adopts an inclusive approach by considering and balancing the needs and interests of material stakeholders, as part of its overall responsibility to ensure that the best interests of the company are served.

-Notice of the AGM or the Special General Meeting (“SGM”), if any, and Annual Reports/Circulars are issued to all shareholders of the Company.
-The Notice of AGM or SGM is also advertised in newspapers and announced via SGXNET.
-Information on major new initiatives of the Company is also disseminated via SGXNET, news release and made available on the Company’s website.
+Notice of the AGM or the Special General Meeting (“SGM”), if any, along with Annual Reports and Circulars (if any), are issued to all shareholders of the Company.
+The Notice of AGM or SGM is also advertised in newspapers and announced via SGXNet.
+Information on the Company’s major new initiatives of the Company is also disseminated via SGXNet, news release, and made available on the Company’s website.

-In line with the Company’s corporate social responsibility initiatives and environmental sustainability eff orts and as permitted under the Company’s Bye-Laws, Annual Report for the financial year ended 2023 and Circular to Shareholders will be published on the Company’s corporate website and at the SGXNET and available for viewing or downloading by the shareholders.
+In line with the Company’s corporate social responsibility initiatives and environmental sustainability eff orts and as permitted under the Company’s Bye-Laws, Annual Report and Circular to Shareholders will be published on the Company’s corporate website and at the SGXNet and available for viewing or downloading by the shareholders.
 Printed copies will only be mailed to shareholders upon their request via the completion of the Request Form.

-Shareholders of the Company will receive the FY2023 AGM Notice, Proxy Form and Request Form (to request for printed copy of Annual Report and Circular) via mail.
-The documents are also accessible via the Company’s corporate website and the SGXNET.
+Shareholders of the Company will receive the Notice of AGM, Proxy Form and Request Form (to request a printed copy of Annual Report and Circular) by mail.
+These documents are also accessible on the Company’s corporate website and on SGXNet.

 Regular meetings are held with investors, analysts, fund managers and the press.
-The Group also has a corporate web-site (www.azeus.com) where shareholders and members of the public are able to access up-to-date corporate information, announcements, new events related to the Group and Company’s Annual Report and sustainability report.
+Shareholders and members of the public can access up-to-date corporate information, announcements, new events related to the Group, as well as the Company’s Annual Report and Sustainability Report.

-The Board considers the Company’s obligations to its shareholders and also the interests of its material stakeholders as the relationships with material stakeholders may have an impact on the Company’s long-term sustainability.
+The Board considers the Company’s obligations to its shareholders and the interests of its material stakeholders as the relationships with material stakeholders may have an impact on the Company’s long-term sustainability.
 Stakeholders are parties who may be affected by the Company’s activities or whose actions can affect the ability of the Company to conduct its activities.
 The Board has identified its stakeholders as customers, employees, suppliers, landlords, investors, media, government institutions and the communities.
+The Company takes a strategic and pragmatic approach in managing stakeholders’ expectations to support its long-term strategy.
 The Company maintains its Company’s website to communicate and engage with the stakeholders.

-The Company also issue sustainability report to keep stakeholders informed on the commitment made by the Company in fostering the creation of long-term value for the stakeholders and sustainable development of the global economy.
-The sustainability report is available at the Company’s corporate website.
+The Company also issues Sustainability Report to keep stakeholders informed on the commitment made by the Company in fostering the creation of long-term value for the stakeholders and sustainable development of the global economy.
+The Sustainability Report is available on the Company’s corporate website.